Chat with us

 Training schedule, GIAG sessions and Welcome Week

-All training sessions will take place in the OLD Building basement (either the Badminton court or the Gym).
+All training sessions will take place in the Marshall Building (either the Sports Hall or the Weston Sudio).

 Welcome week stall:

-Regular sessions for MT starting on 4 Oct (Thurs):
+Regular sessions for AT starting on 2 Oct (Mon):

 Get in touch with us if you have any questions: